RossWhitehead/AWS-notes/EBS.md

     * Data stored at rest on the volume, disk I/O, and snapshots created from the volume are all encrypted.
 * EBS Multi-Attach:
     * Enables you to attach a single Provisioned IOPS SSD (io1 or io2) volume to multiple instances that are in the same Availability Zone.
+* Recommended for:
+    * data that must be quickly accessible and requires long-term persistence.
+    * particularly well-suited for use as the primary storage for file systems, databases, or for any applications that require fine granular updates and access to raw, unformatted, block-level storage.

 ## EBS Volume Types